amit-maurya-507464/bucket4j-Spring-Boot/README.md

 time.duration.in.minutes = 1
 ```
 1. Rate limit decides how much API requests it will accept for a particular IP Address.
-2. Time duration decides the timeframe in which the limit will be resetted.
+2. Time duration decides the timeframe in which the limit will be reset.